multibdoyle/a-new-york-city-food-diary/content/blog/i-started-cheating-on-regular-ice-cream-with-oat-milk-ice-cream/index.md

 Fortunately for me, I already knew what really mattered in life going into 2020 — the answer is always love.
 So rather than reinvent a set of values, I’ve begun to indulge a long-teased, slow-burning love affair with ice cream.
 Not until 2020 did I appreciate the deep depths of deliciousness and comfort a pint of ice cream can deliver for the soul.

-Integral to my amour de la glace is Van Leeuwen’s variety of oat milk ice creams, packaged in soft-focus millennial-nursery colors and whipped together with all the local artisanal flavors you’d expect from a Brooklyn-based creamery.
+Integral to my amour de la glace is <a href='https://vanleeuwenicecream.com/' target='blank'>Van Leeuwen’s variety of oat milk ice creams</a>, packaged in soft-focus millennial-nursery colors and whipped together with all the local artisanal flavors you’d expect from a Brooklyn-based creamery.

 As a guy who has always tended towards ultra-chunky mix-ins, the Brown Sugar Chunk seemed right up my alley.
 Brownies, cookie dough and candied oat clusters compete for top-billing in a brown sugar oat milk base, which Van Leeuwen’s website describes as a ‘maximalist’s dream.’